slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

--   **Publish attestations alongside source releases in the source repository**: For ecosystems where source releases are commonly published to source repositories as well as to artifact repositories (such as GitHub releases), if the source repository supports attaching additional artifacts on a release, it is recommended to additionally include provenance attestations as part of these releases.
+-   **Publish attestations alongside source releases in the source repository**: For ecosystems where source releases are commonly published to source repositories as well as to artifact repositories (such as GitHub releases), producers SHOULD include provenance attestations as part of these releases if the source repository supports attaching additional artifacts to a release.
 This option requires no changes to the artifact repository to support build attestation formats, but means that the source repository in use is now in the dependency chain for installers that want to verify policy at build-time.